 Protein is the macro most commonly associated with building muscle.
 The body breaks down protein from foods like chicken, fish, peas, and lentils into individual amino acids during digestion, and then uses them to build structural components of the body such as bones, muscles, skin, hair, nails, and tendons.
 Amino acids also function as enzymes and hormones.

 Protein is also the most satiating (or filling) macro, so getting enough is key for curbing cravings and maintaining a healthy weight.
-According to the Institute of Medicine’s dietary reference intake (DRI) recommendations, most people should be consuming around 0.8 g of protein per kg body weight (for someone who weighs 150 pounds, that equates to about 54 grams of protein per day); or, per the USDA dietary guidelines, around 10-35% of your calories should be coming from protein.
-However, highly active individuals may need closer to 1.2 g per kg.
+According to the Institute of Medicine’s dietary reference intake (DRI) recommendations, most people should be consuming around 0.8 g of protein per kg body weight (for someone who weighs 150 pounds, which equates to about 54 grams of protein per day); or, per the USDA dietary guidelines, around 10-35% of your calories should be coming from protein.
+However, highly active individuals, those trying to lose weight, or aging individuals may need closer to 1.2-1.4 g per kg.

 Keep in mind, proteins from meat and other animal products are complete (meaning, they contain all 9 essential amino acids that the body can’t make on its own), but plant proteins typically aren’t.
 So, if you’re following a plant-based diet, you should eat a variety of different plant protein sources every day—like what you’d find in Ka’Chava.